Generate patches from large images with webhooks

-This document will showcase how to split up large images into smaller patches and save them into a new dataset using existing functionality in V7.
-More explicitly we will look at how to leverage V7 workflows and webhooks.
+This document will showcase how to split up large images into smaller patches and save them into a new dataset using existing functionality in V7 Darwin.
+More explicitly, we will look at how to leverage V7 workflows and webhooks.

 Why is it useful?

-When handling large images there is a variety of reasons why it can be useful to convert them into smaller patches.
+When handling large images, there are a variety of reasons why it can be useful to convert them into smaller patches.
 One reason is the limit of GPU memory that will regulate the maximal image size that can be used for training your neural networks.
 A common method to handle limited GPU memory is to downsize the images, but that is not always a viable strategy.
-Images with small objects can have them reduced to only a couple of pixels in size after down sampling and reduce the models ability to correctly find and delineate those objects for example.
-In this case it can be beneficial to instead use augmentation strategies such as cropping, or just split your images into smaller patches.
+Images with small objects can have them reduced to only a couple of pixels in size after down sampling and reduce the model's ability to correctly find and delineate those objects, for example.
+In this case, it can be beneficial to instead use augmentation strategies such as cropping, or just split your images into smaller patches.

 The ability to generate patches from a large image, either by splitting up the image or to manually choose areas to generate patches from for a downstream task can be used for a myriad of other reasons as well.
 Such as quality control, designing a new dataset for task X, making it easier for annotators to work on images with a lot of details and/or objects, and so on.
 In this guide we hope to give you building blocks to support with above tasks but also enable you to build workflows we have yet to imagine.